jmil/Bioe421_521-MicrocontrollerApplications/Lab_06--ArduinoAndDangerShield/Lab06_A--GettingStartedWithArduino.md

 		$ sudo apt-get install picocom
 		$ which picocom
 		/usr/bin/picocom

+1. Finally, we need to check if the system can now recognize the Arduino device so that we can program it.
+With your Arduino connected to your Raspberry Pi, let's see which port the system sees it as:

+		$ dmesg | grep tty
+		...
+		...
+		... ttyAMA0: USB ACM device
+	You should see a message with `ttyAMA0` or something like it.
+What `tty` string is used to connect to your Arduino?

+		:

+	Additionally, we have a minor problem with Arduino with the current version of Raspbian *(hat-tip: http://openmicros.org/index.php/articles/94-ciseco-product-documentation/raspberry-pi/288-programming-an-arduino-from-your-raspberry-pi-with-ciseco-hardware)*:

+	> The serial port on the GPIO that we want to use to communicate with the Arduino ... is /dev/ttyAMA0.
+Unfortunately, the Arduino IDE does not recognise this port.
+It prefers to use /dev/ttyS0.
+To get round this we link /dev/ttyS0 to /dev/ttyAMA0 and make sure this link is permanent.
+To do this, we need to create a file called `/etc/udev/rules.d/99-tty.rules` using a text editor.

+	So, use nano to open and create this new file:

+		$ sudo nano /etc/udev/rules.d/99-tty.rules

+	Set the contents of the file to be the following:

+		KERNEL==”ttyAMA0″,SYMLINK+=”ttyS0″ GROUP=”dialout”
+		KERNEL==”ttyAMA0″,SYMLINK+=”ttyS1″ GROUP=”dialout”

+	Save and exit.

+1. We should now reboot again:

+		$ sudo shutdown -r now

+1. Now let's check which permissions are set for the Arduino:

+		$ cd /dev
+		$ ls -la | grep ttyA

+	What are the full permissions set for these tty ports?

+		:
+		:
+		:
+		:

+	**Show this to your Instructor.**

+	Now we should be all set to program your Arduino with Raspberry Pi.

 ### Blink!

 Ok, it's time to create and install your first Arduino program, called a **sketch**.
-Arduino is written in it's own programming language, which is C-like but has some abbreviations and conventions we will learn about.
+Arduino is written in it's own unique programming language, which is C-like but has some abbreviations and conventions we will learn about.

 1. We will use the `ino` command to generate a lot of the template files for us, and compile the ASCII-based **sketch** into a binary `.hex` file that the Arduino can natively use. `ino` will call the `picocom` program in the background to actually do the upload of the `.hex` file to the Arduino over the emulated USB-serial connection.